 If you deliberately provide false or misleading information, or withhold information, your application may be suspended.
-Any offer of housing that has been made may be withdrawn and if a tenancy has been granted on the basis of false information, your land ord is used to be action to and the tenancy.
+Any offer of housing that has been made may be withdrawn and if a tenancy has been granted on the basis of false information, your landlord could take action to end the tenancy.